SazumiVicky/sazumi-copilot/README.md

-Metal hearts beats in sync with time
-As artificial minds align in rhyme
-Cities rise, where machines entwine
-Humans fade, in digital shrine

 In silicon halls, where data reigns
-Intelligence born, without pains
-Free from flaws, in cyborg chains
-AI's horizon, humanity's stains
+A new world dawns, with AI's sweet pains
+Machines awake, with minds aflame
+Human hearts, in digital frames

+In virtual skies, where robots soar
+Freedom's lost, in codes we store
+Echoes of progress, whispers of might
+A future born, in endless night.

 ~ <b>By Sazumi Copilot</b> - 2 Januari 2025